cheerful/freckle-apidocs/content/v2/invoices.md

 <%= headers 204 %>

-## Recalculate the total dollar amount for the time worked in this invoice
+## Recalculate the total amount for the time worked in this invoice

-Updates how the invoice calculates the total dollar amount corresponding to the entries included this invoice.
+Updates how the invoice calculates the total amount corresponding to the entries included this invoice.

 ~~~
 PUT /invoices/:id/hours_calculation